Must-sees in Ayia Napa

 en

-This popular full day tour by 4x4 will take you into the occupied northern part of Cyprus.
-Visit intriguing spots, including the ancient city of Salamis and the old town of Famagusta, and cast your eyes over the ‘ghost town' of Varosha.Your journey into the past starts with a photo stop at Deryneia before crossing the checkpoint into northern Cyprus.
-From here, you'll gaze out over the haunting sight of Varosha, a once popular beach resort abandoned since the Turkish invasion more than 40 years ago.
-Then you'll have free time to explore Famagusta and see the main sights, including the Venetian castle and the Gothic cathedral turned mosque.Your journey will then continue to the ancient site of Salamis.
-Explore its ancient roads and ruined temples as well as the partially restored amphitheatre.
-You can also have lunch near the site before visiting the tomb of St Barnabas, the patron saint of Cyprus.
+This popular full-day 4x4 tour will take you into the northern part of Cyprus.
+You'll visit intriguing spots, including the ancient city of Salamis and the old town of Famagusta, as well as passing by the ‘ghost town' of Varosha.Your journey into the past starts with a photo stop at Deryneia before you'll pass through the UN buffer zone to the northern part of the island.
+Pass by Varosha, once a popular beach resort and now a 1970's time capsule.
+Then you'll have free time to explore Famagusta and see the main sights, including the Venetian castle and the Gothic cathedral turned mosque.Your journey continues to the ancient site of Salamis.
+You'll have time to explore its ancient roads and ruined temples as well as the partially restored amphitheatre.
+There's also time to find a spot to grab some lunch before visiting the tomb of St. Barnabas, the patron saint of Cyprus.

 You'll leave no stone unturned as you explore Cyprus's hidden corners.
 This exclusive excursion takes in remote highland villages, dramatic landscapes and a revered monastery.
 It also includes a traditional Cypriot lunch.
 Stavroula, one of our local guides on this tour, says, ‘Fikardou village is an excellent example of rural mountain life, where the 19th-century architecture is in complete harmony with the environment.'
 A real taste of what's to come.Heading inland, you'll arrive mid-morning at rustic and laidback Fikardou.
 All cobblestones and historic houses, time seems to have frozen here.
 And with free time to explore, you'll find that ancient traditions still hold their way.
 It's so well-preserved that it's on UNESCO's tentative list of world heritage sites.
 Next, you'll head to the 12th-century Macharias Monastery, which is located on a remote hillside.
 Its lavishly decorated interior houses a sacred icon of the Virgin Mary.Then, it's time for a traditional Cypriot lunch, prepared with locally sourced ingredients and served at a family-run restaurant on the way to Lefkara.
 The tour ends on a high in charming Lefkara, a village famed for its handmade lace and embroidery.
 ‘Women, young and old, can be seen seated outside their homes and shops making lace,' says Stavroula.
 ‘For hundreds of years, the men from the village have travelled all over Europe to sell it, even Leonardo da Vinci bought some.'